In 2023, the Men’s Master 1000 tournament will be played in Toronto while the Women’s WTA 1000 tournament will be played in Montreal.

 Players

-The entry list for the 2023 men’s and women’s tournaments has not yet been released but below is a selection of players who played in the 2022 tournaments.
+The entry list for the 2023 men’s and women’s tournaments has now been released with Top Canadian tennis players like Felix Auger-Aliassime, Bianca Andreescu, and Milos Raonic all playing in the 2023 singles competitions.

-ATP Montreal Players
+ATP Toronto Players

 - Alejandro Davidovich Fokina